 God brings life where there is death, exchanges joy for mourning, renews deserted places, heals broken hearts, rescues abused souls, and gives consolation to those long abandoned by their neighbours, loved ones and sadly, sometimes even by select churches.
 He does this on His terms.

 By this, in this and through this, God comes to be for His creature.
 The Creator brings His creature into realignment – reconciliation and relationship with Him; whereby the creature finds the outstretched hands of unmerited favour; grace.
 God’s embrace of humanity is grounded in Jesus Christ.

-He is free and in His freedom He chooses to act in His Son for us, on behalf of us to be with us.
-Inviting us to be with Him.
-We see this thundering throughout history and we hear this resolutely spoken throughout the biblical text:
+God is free and in His freedom He chooses to act in His Son for us, on behalf of us, in order to be with us and that we would be with Him [i].
+Easter is about invitation to be with God, in spite of our best efforts to be or replace God.
+We see this thundering throughout history and we hear this resolutely spoken throughout the biblical witness and Judeo-Christian tradition:

 “I will be your God and you shall be my people.”

 For the duration of this weekend, the world is called to attention.
-Not just to remember, but to anticipate His answer and challenge, decisively spoken on day three.
+Not just to remember, but to anticipate and have faith in His answer and challenge, decisively spoken on day three.